bichanna/Tsharp/DOC/docs.md

 ```pascal
 "Hello World!" print
 ```
-'print' will print the top element of the stack, then remove it.
+`print` will print the top element of the stack, then remove it.

 ## Comments
 ```python